 Group COBRA coverage is generally available for a maximum of 18 months.
 Certain qualifying events, or a second qualifying event during the initial period of coverage, may permit a coverage extension for up to 36 months.
-Employees and dependents who are eligible for less than 36 months of federal COBRA may be eligible for Cal-COBRA.
-Continuation coverage under both federal and California state COBRA will not exceed 36 months.

 Employees who are disabled on the date of their qualifying event, or at any time during the first 60 days of COBRA coverage, are eligible for 29 months of coverage.
 Beginning the 19th month of coverage, the cost will rise to 150 percent of the group rate.